 The Fairmont Chateau Whistler is the second-best ski hotel in Whistler but is included in our listing as it has the best club lounge of any ski hotel, so if you like a hotel with a club lounge, this is your very best ski hotel choice.

 The rooms at the Fairmont Chateau Whistler are less impressive.
-They are more generic 5 Star.
-Most have decent sized windows but few are floor to ceiling.
-The majority of rooms don’t have balconies which is a real disadvantage.
+They are more generic 5-Star.
+Most have decent-sized windows, but few are floor to ceiling.
+The majority of rooms don’t have balconies, which is a real disadvantage.
 The ones with a balcony only offer Romeo and Juliette style, so you can’t step out or sit out.
-There ‘s nothing like swinging open your balcony doors to take in the summer air, or stepping out barefoot onto a balcony covered in snow, as the flakes are falling, only to return immediately to the warmth of your room so you can cosy up at your own private fireplace.
+There’s nothing like swinging open your balcony doors to take in the summer air or stepping out barefoot onto a balcony covered in snow as the flakes are falling, only to return immediately to the warmth of your room so you can cozy up at your own private fireplace.
 For this joy, you have to pick the Four Seasons Whistler, I’m afraid.

-The Fairmont offers small 40 mL bottles of Le Labo Rose 31 bath amenities in their bathrooms which is standard for the Fairmont brand.
-These amenities smell nice but are not my favourites.
+The Fairmont offers small 40 mL bottles of Le Labo Rose 31 bath amenities in their bathrooms, which is standard for the Fairmont brand.
+These amenities smell nice but are not my favorites.

-The Fairmont pool is heated and is much larger vs the Four Seasons and although it has an indoor and outdoor section, it feels more traditional in design and lacks the boutique feel and interesting design of the pool at the Four Seasons.
-That said, it’s still a magical place to swim and you can warm up in the hot tubs that surround the pool.
+The Fairmont pool is heated and is much larger than the Four Seasons, and although it has an indoor and outdoor section, it feels more traditional in design and lacks the boutique feel and interesting design of the pool at the Four Seasons.
+That said, it’s still a magical place to swim, and you can warm up in the hot tubs that surround the pool.

-The other big advantage of the Fairmont is that it offers a club lounge which you get access to by booking their Gold rooms.
-The Fairmont Chateau Whistler Gold floor accommodations offer jetted tubs and gas fireplaces in every room along with upgraded hotel amenities and Bose sound systems.
+The other big advantage of the Fairmont is that it offers a club lounge, which you can access by booking their Gold rooms.
+The Fairmont Chateau Whistler Gold floor accommodations offer jetted tubs and gas fireplaces in every room, along with upgraded hotel amenities and Bose sound systems.
 This means that the Fairmont Whistler offers something that most ski hotels don’t have.
 There are very few ski hotels with club lounges.

 The Fairmont Gold accommodations are located on the 9-12th Floor with some Fairmont Gold rooms on the 8th floor.
 Privileges include: